Trace McSorley: Records

-Professional career
+Professional playing career

+Pre-draft

-McSorley was automatically eligible for the 2019 NFL Draft as he was a graduating senior.
+McSorley was automatically eligible for the 2019 NFL draft as he was a graduating senior.

-At the NFL Combine, McSorley posted a quarterback-best 4.57-second 40-yard dash, a vertical jump of 33 inches, as well as a 115-inch broad jump.
+At the NFL Scouting Combine, McSorley posted a quarterback-best 4.57-second 40-yard dash, a vertical jump of 33 inches, as well as a 115-inch broad jump.
 NFL insider Adam Schefter reported that some teams asked McSorley to perform workouts with defensive backs, which he declined.

 Baltimore Ravens

+2019 season

-McSorley was drafted by the Baltimore Ravens in the sixth round with the 197th overall pick in the 2019 NFL Draft.
+McSorley was drafted by the Baltimore Ravens in the sixth round with the 197th overall pick in the 2019 NFL draft.

-McSorley was the third-string quarterback behind Lamar Jackson and Robert Griffin III and did not make his debut until Week 17 of the 2019 season against the Pittsburgh Steelers.
+McSorley was the third-string quarterback behind Lamar Jackson and Robert Griffin III and made his debut in Week 17 of the 2019 season against the Pittsburgh Steelers.
 His sole snap was a quarterback draw which went for one yard.
 The Ravens won 28–10.

+2020 season

 McSorley remained the third-string quarterback heading into the 2020 season.
 He was placed on the reserve/COVID-19 list by the team on November 20, 2020, and activated on December 1.
-On December 2, 2020, McSorley came in during the fourth quarter of a rare Wednesday afternoon game against the Pittsburgh Steelers after backup Griffin left the game with a hamstring injury.
-McSorley completed two out of six attempts for 77 yards and his first career touchdown, which was a 70 yard pass to Marquise Brown.
+On December 2, 2020, McSorley came in during the fourth quarter of a rare Wednesday afternoon game against the Steelers after backup Griffin left the game with a hamstring injury.
+McSorley completed two out of six attempts for 77 yards and his first career touchdown, which was a 70-yard pass to Marquise Brown.
 He also carried the ball three times for 16 yards, including a seven-yard run for a fourth-down conversion.
-However, the Ravens lost 19-14.
+However, the Ravens lost 19–14.
 McSorley played two games later against the Cleveland Browns when starting quarterback Lamar Jackson suffered cramps and was pulled from the game in the third quarter.
-McSorley completed 1 of 4 passes for 13 yards, and rushed twice for 1 yard.
+McSorley completed one of four passes for 13 yards and rushed twice for one yard.
 However, he suffered a left knee sprain on a quarterback draw and had to be pulled from the game in favor of a recovered Jackson.
 The Ravens came back and won the game 47–42.
 McSorley was placed on injured reserve the following day, causing him to miss the remainder of the regular season.

+2021 season

 On August 31, 2021, McSorley was waived by the Ravens; however, he was re-signed to the practice squad the next day.
 On November 20, 2021, McSorley was activated to the Ravens' active roster, as Jackson was unable to play due to an illness, and backup quarterback Tyler Huntley had to act as the starter.

 Arizona Cardinals

+2021 season

 On November 22, 2021, McSorley was signed off the Ravens practice squad by the Arizona Cardinals.

-On August 30, 2022, McSorley was waived by the Cardinals and signed to the practice squad the next day.
-On September 7, 2022, he was promoted to the active roster.

-On December 21, 2022, after starter Kyler Murray tore his ACL in week 14 and backup Colt McCoy suffered a head injury against the Denver Broncos in week 15, McSorley was named the starter for the Cardinals week 16 matchup against the Tampa Bay Buccaneers.